dbyoung18/PMPP/Chapters/Ch03-Multidimensional_Grids_and_Data/README.md

 vecAddKernel<<<ceil(n/256.0), 256>>>(...);
 ```

-- The allowed values of gridDim.x, gridDim.y and gridDim.z range from 1 to 65536.
+- In CUDA C the allowed values of gridDim.x range from 1 to 2^31 − 1,1 and those of gridDim.y and gridDim.z range from 1 to 2^16 − 1 (65,535).

 - The total size of a block is limited to 1024 threads.
-For instance blockDim(512, 1, 1), blockDim(8, 16, 4) and blockDim(32, 16, 2) are allowable blockDim values, but blockDim(32, 32, 2) is not because the total number of threads exceed 1024.
+For instance, blockDim(512, 1, 1), blockDim(8, 16, 4) and blockDim(32, 16, 2) are allowable blockDim values, but blockDim(32, 32, 2) is not because the total number of threads exceed 1024.

+- Note that the ordering of the block and thread labels is such that highest dimension comes first.
+This notation uses an ordering that is the reverse of that used in the C statements for setting configuration parameters, in which the lowest dimension comes first.

 A CUDA grid organization: